Xlang Serialization Format

 list/map/set/arrayare not allowed as key of map. - duration: an absolute length of time, independent of any calendar/timezone, as a count of nanoseconds.

-- timestamp: a point in time, independent of any calendar/timezone, as a count of nanoseconds.
-The count is relative to an epoch at UTC midnight on January 1, 1970.
+- timestamp: a point in time, independent of any calendar/timezone, encoded as seconds (int64) and nanoseconds (uint32) since the epoch at UTC midnight on January 1, 1970.

-- local_date: a naive date without timezone.
+- date: a naive date without timezone.
 The count is days relative to an epoch at UTC midnight on Jan 1, 1970.

 - decimal: exact decimal value represented as an integer value in two's complement.